-Another mistake pet parents do is to reward the dog when he does anything.
-Don’t reward him with affection or treats when he does something - even if that something is a desired behavior.
+Another mistake pet parents make is to reward the dog when he does anything.
+Don’t reward him with affection or treats when he does something - even if that something is a desired behaviour.
 If he goes into his crate all by himself, don’t reward him.

 Only reward him with affection or treats when you give a command and your dog does the task correctly.

 Healthy Training Treats

 It may seem like such a trivial thing but what you feed your dog when you’re training can affect his health in a good way or a bad way.
 So it’s important to give your dog training treats to ensure that it has a positive effect on his health in the long run.

 Dogs are just like humans, and they have their allergies and food sensitivities - the most common being gluten intolerance.
 As a pet parent, you already know how hard it is to find a gluten-free training treat.
 If this is the case, Dogsee Crunch freeze-dried fat-separated treats are just what you need.
 These healthy dog training treats are made with only one single-ingredient - apple, banana, coconut and beetroot - and they are gluten/grain-free.
 And even if your dog has a sensitivity to one of these ingredients, you have 3 more to choose from!